axem-solutions/dem/docs/commands.md

 ## **`dem list [OPTIONS]`**

-List the Development Environments available locally or for the organization.
+List the Development Environments installed locally or available in the catalog.

 Options:

 - Level 1:
     - `--local` Scope is the local host.
-    - `--all` Scope is the organization.
+    - `--all` Scope is the catalog.
 - Level 2:
     - `--env` List the Development Environments.
     - `--tool` List the tool images.